Skip to content

 External DCR: open tear-duct surgery

 The traditional open approach to tear-duct surgery, performed through a small, well-camouflaged incision beside the nose.
-Highly reliable, with success rates of 90–95%.
+Highly reliable, with success rates of 90 to 95%.

 Summary